 Prepare the Filling

-While the crust is baking, whisk pumpkin puree, coconut milk, tapioca starch, maple syrup, vanilla, sea salt, cinnamon, ginger, and ground cloves until thoroughly combined.
+While the crust is baking, whisk pumpkin puree, coconut milk, arrowroot powder, maple syrup, vanilla, sea salt, cinnamon, ginger, and ground cloves until thoroughly combined.

 In a separate bowl, whisk gelatin and water until thickened and starting to foam.
 Pour into pumpkin mixture and stir to completely incorporate.